SystemsApproach/sdn/preface.rst

 engineering team and the open source community that works with them.
 We acknowledge their contributions, with a special thank-you to Yi Tseng, Max Pudelko, and Charles Chan for their contributions to the tutorials that this book includes as hands-on exercises.
-Finally, we thank Charles Chan, Jennifer Rexford, and Nick McKeown for their feedback on early drafts of the manuscript.
+We also thank Charles Chan, Jennifer Rexford, and Nick McKeown for their feedback on early drafts of the manuscript.